capgemini-psdu/cloud-former-alexa/cloud-former-lambda/Python/readme.md

 It is also advised to install the necessary module [virtualenv](https://virtualenv.pypa.io/en/stable/), as this will help during the deployment process.
 This can be achieved by:

 ```
+setx PATH "%PATH%;C:\Python27\Scripts"

 pip install virtualenv
 ```

+Note: The first line enables 'pip' to be used to install Python modules, and you can skip this line if you have used 'pip' on your machine previously.
+Additionally, if an error occurs, you may need to close and reopen your CMD terminal window after entering the first line before installing virtualenv.

 ## Getting Started